Aniara: Adaptations

 An opera by Karl-Birger Blomdahl also called Aniara premiered in 1959 with a libretto by Erik Lindegren based on Martinson's poem; it was staged in Stockholm, Hamburg, Brussels and Darmstadt, and later in Gothenburg and Malmö.
-A performance by the Royal Opera, Stockholm at the Edinburgh International Festival was broadcast on the BBC Third Programme in Sept 1959.
+A performance by the Royal Swedish Opera at the Edinburgh International Festival was broadcast on the BBC Third Programme in Sept 1959.

 Aniara (1960), a Swedish TV film directed by Arne Arnbom, written by Erik Lindegren and Harry Martinson, and starring Margareta Hallin, Elisabeth Söderström, Erik Sædén and Arne Tyrén.
 The music was composed by Karl-Birger Blomdahl.

 The BBC Third Programme broadcast an English translation, read over five nights, in November 1962.

 In Martinsons home country of Sweden, Aniara has commonly been used as the basis of planetarium shows, the first one set up in 1988 by Björn Stenholm using music by Dmitrij Shostakovich in the planetarium then housed in what is now the Old Observatory in Lund, Sweden.
 An English-language show premiered during the International Planetarium Society conference in Salt Lake City, Utah in 1992.

 Tommy Körberg headlined 31 songs from Aniara, a stage concert first set up in Olofström, Sweden in 1997.

 The fourth album from the Swedish progressive metal band Seventh Wonder called The Great Escape (2010) is based on Aniara, the title track last 30:21 minutes and relates all the poem from beginning to end.

 Swedish musician Kleerup released an album based on Aniara in 2012.

 A melding of Aniara and Beethoven's opera Fidelio was staged by the Opéra de Lyon under the direction of American artist Gary Hill in 2013.